tpvasconcelos/ridgeplot/CONTRIBUTING.md

 git remote add fork git@github.com:{username}/ridgeplot.git
 ```

-The following command will 1) create a new virtual environment, 2) install ridgeplot
+The following command will 1) create a new virtual environment (under `.venv`), 2) install
+ridgeplot in
-in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) (along with all it's
+[editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) (along with all it's
 dependencies), and 3) set up and install all [pre-commit hooks](https://pre-commit.com/).
-The default path to
-the virtual environment is `.venv`, which is ignored by all Continuous Integration tools used in this project.
+Make sure you always
+work within this virtual environment (i.e., `$ source .venv/bin/activate`).
+On top of this, you should also
+set up your IDE to always point to this python interpreter.
+In PyCharm, open
+`Preferences -> Project: ridgeplot -> Project Interpreter` and point the python
+interpreter to `.venv/bin/python`.

 ```shell
 make init
 ```

 The default and **recommended** base python is `python3.7` .
 You can change this by exporting the
-`BASE_PYTHON` environment variables.
+`BASE_PYTHON` environment variable.
 For instance, you could instead run:

 ```shell
 BASE_PYTHON=python3.8 make init